Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Functionally equivalent Neural Networks

-Theorem \ref{thm_perm} describes the relationship between the parameters of two permutation-equivalent deep feedforward neural networks.
-This relationship can be used to create functionally equivalent networks with fixed architectures.
-It's important to note that although permutation invariance is sufficient for functional equivalence of some feedforward neural networks with general activation functions, it's not always necessary.
-To fully characterize the necessary and sufficient conditions for functional equivalence, certain restrictions on the network's architecture or activation function are required \citep{kuurkova1994functionally,bui2020functional}.
-However, this study focuses only on utilizing permutation invariance to investigate neural network complexity.
+Proposition \ref{thm_perm} describes the relationship between the parameters of two permutation-equivalent deep feedforward neural networks.
+This relationship can be used to create functionally equivalent networks given fixed architectures.
+It's important to note that although permutation invariance is sufficient for functional equivalence of feedforward neural networks, it's not always necessary. \cite{petzka2020notes} gave a complete characterization for fully-connected networks with two layers.
+While for general networks, certain restrictions on the architecture and activation function are required to fully characterize \citep{sussmann1992uniqueness,kuurkova1994functionally,bui2020functional} and recover the parameters of a network \citep{martinelli2023expand}.
+This study focuses only on utilizing permutation invariance to investigate neural network complexity.